ATrojan/kWh-Calc/README.md

 ========
 Run kWh-Calc

-Use local price per kWh by searching your local power provider
+Use local price per kWh by searching your local Gas and Electric provider.